 “Escape the happiness trap by setting aside time to recall moments of gratitude.
 Keep an eye on what really contributes to your happiness.”

-Thankfully, Professor Sonja Lyubomirsky and others offer some cognitive and behavioural tips, you can follow to offer you the best chance of avoiding that empty sensation of not feeling happy enough.
-So, here are five key ways you can employ to help you escape the happiness trap.
+Thankfully, Professor Sonja Lyubomirsky and others offer some useful cognitive and behavioural tips that offer you the best chance of avoiding that empty sensation of not feeling happy enough.
+So, here are five key techniques you can employ to help you escape the happiness trap.

-Escape the happiness trap through family time © Ingram Image
+Escape the happiness trap with family time shutterstock/Monkey Business Images

 With so much that contributes to modern life pointing you towards the happiness trap, it's a good (and simple) idea to set aside time to recall moments of gratitude.
 By doing this regularly, you're much better positioned to see past the short-term nature of such messages and to keep an eye on what really contributes to your happiness.